clicpilot/clicpilot.github.io/doc/data/reference/reference.md

 The object of the Foreign Entity cannot exist without the object of the Owner Entity.

+__Ancestry Weak__

+The object of the Owner Entity can exist without the object of the Foreign Entity.
+When deleting the object of the Owner Entity, the object of the Foreign Entity will be removed as well.

+__Descendant Weak__

+The object of the Foreign Entity can exist without the object of the Owner Entity.
+When deleting the object of the Owner Entity, the object of the Foreign Entity will be removed as well.

 CSS class name mapping to reference type as below.